-“Would you watch with us, Mommy?”
+“Do you want to watch with us, Mommy?”
 Lily asked.
 “We can all share the afghan.
 It might make you feel better.”

 “That’s very nice of you to think of me,” I said.
-“That’s just the kind of thing I was talking about.
+“And that’s just the kind of thing I was talking about.
+You see I’m upset, and you’re offering to help.
 So thank you.
-I’ll watch with you in just a minute.”
+I’ll come watch with you in just a minute.”

 In some ways, the earliest hours of this post-election era felt like a painful break-up.
 Many of us were simply catatonic for a while.